spencerhhubert/pinata/README.md

 - encrypt?
 - should publisher nodes be able to specify which subscriber node they want to send information to? or should it remain limited to "you can publish to a set of buses and subscribers can subscribe to a set of buses"
 - return errors worth the complexity?

+### future
+- might need functions to disassemble data into packets and reassemble on the other side, but since this is meant to run on a single main computer, I don't think that matters for now. it's not a big deal to pass a packet containing 128**2 ints